We lead changes in the environment created by producers.

 Solar Beehive campaign

 In May 2022, Hanwha unveiled South Korea’s first–ever Solar Beehive, a photovoltaic low–carbon solar beehive that uses electricity generated from solar energy.
 The damaging effects of the climate crisis around the globe have significantly reduced bee populations, the world’s most important pollinators.
 Through this project, we aim to increase bee populations by maintaining a stable environment for growth while promoting the importance of preserving biodiversity.
 Solar panels installed on top of the Solar Beehive generate electricity used to automatically monitor and control the temperature, humidity, water and food inside the structure.
 The beehive also contains a smart system that monitors and controls this data in real time through an app.
 We installed the Solar Beehive at the Korea National University of Agriculture and Fisheries (KNUAF) as a part of its pilot program.
-About 40,000 bees that live in the Solar Beehive will help pollinate fruit trees on campus and vegetation in nearby wooded areas.
-The program will also collect data on bee population growth and activities, which will be used to educate university students and further research on bee conservation.
+The 40,000 or so bees that live in the Solar Beehive help pollinate fruit trees on campus and vegetation in nearby wooded areas.
+The program also collects data on bee population growth and activities, which is now publicly available via a website for anyone doing research into bees.